 Mrs Phillimore – Finance and Admin Manager

 Mrs Phillimore is an experienced Finance and Admin Manager, most recently working in a local Warwickshire school in Bedworth.
 Mrs Phillimore has a wealth of experience within both Finance and Admin.
 Mrs Phillimore will manage all our school finances and also oversee Health and Safety within school.

 In her spare time, Mrs Phillimore enjoys reading a range of modern and contemporary books.
 She also enjoys live music events and musicals.
-Mrs Phillimore has two sons and is an active supportor of their football activities, including actively working with the teams they play for to raise funds to puchase new equipment and help subsidise tour costs.
+Mrs Phillimore has two sons and is an active supporter of their football activities, including actively working with the teams they play for to raise funds to purchase new equipment and help subsidise tour costs.